Information

 - the 45th US President has rescinded a government grant to an organisation that aims to rehabilitate neo-Nazis – is that because he thinks right-wing violence, white supremacy and Islamophobia is OK?;

-- a human rights expert has said the trade off between human rights and security is a “false debate;
+- a human rights expert has said the trade off between human rights and security is a “false debate”;

-- this week’s atrocity alert at R2P lists the “Democratic” Republic of Congo and Iraq;
+- this week’s atrocity alert at R2P lists the “Democratic” Republic of Congo and Iraq; - With regard to democracy (which requires protection of minorities and the vulnerable – and remember

 Note: I have a section specifically for the 45th US President below